infews/infews.github.io/source/resume/dwfrank.html.md

 #### Senior Software Engineering Manager, PKS <span class="duration">October 2018 - January 2020</span>

-PKS (now known as [TKGI][tkgi]) is a jointly-developed Kubernetes distribution from Pivotal & VMware that is a service for Pivotal Cloud Foundry/[Tanzu Application Service][tas].
-Pivotal was acquired by VMware in late 2019.
+PKS (also known as VMware's [TKGI][tkgi]) was a jointly-developed Kubernetes distribution from Pivotal & VMware that was a service for Pivotal Cloud Foundry/[Tanzu Application Service][tas].

 - Reported to VP of Engineering as part of leadership and management team.
-  - Staffed team of 12 developers in the US as we moved the project from Ireland.
+  - Moved engineering from Dublin, Ireland, to Palo Alto, CA, hiring a team of 12 engineers.
   - Lead summer intern round table.
   - Managed team through VMware acquisition uncertainty.
 - Defined and prioritized CI/CD work for the Release Engineering team of 10 developers.
-  - Doubled the number of concurrent releases from 2 to 4.
+  - Doubled the number of concurrently managed releases from 2 to 4.
-  - Reduced pull request cycle time from 4 days to less than 1.
+  - Reduced pull request cycle time by 70%.
   - Team worked in Ruby and YAML across AWS, GCP, Azure, and vSphere.

 #### Senior Software Engineering Manager, Cloud Foundry <span class="duration"> April 2018 - October 2018 </span>

 Pivotal was the primary sponsor of the [Cloud Foundry][cf] project, a multi-cloud Platform-as-a-Service (PaaS) for deployment of web apps and services.
 Pivotal sold its own version of CF, Pivotal Cloud Foundry, now known as [Tanzu Application Service][tas].

-- Developer on OSS "Cloud API" team; Ruby on Rails and Sinatra codebase.
+- Developer on Cloud API (Open source) team; Coded in Ruby in a Rails and Sinatra codebase.
 - Managed 4 engineers on other teams.
-- Facilitated weekly managers' skills coaching sessions.
+Facilitated weekly managers' skills coaching sessions.
 - Rebuilt the summer intern experience in San Francisco, hosting a weekly intern round table with Pivotal leaders.

 #### Director of Software Engineering, Internal Application Development <span class="duration"> March 2015 - March 2018 </span>